The Drake Passage: key points

 Customer review background image

-What our customers think of The Drake Passage
+What our customers think of crossing the Drake Passage

 Cross the "Drake", it's worth the experience - don't fly!
 Read the full review